0110smriti/realtime-stock/Readme.md

 1. Open the application in your browser at `http://localhost:3000`.
 2. Select a stock  from the dropdown.
 3. The table will update every 5 seconds with the latest price data.
-4. Click the "Change Stock" button to open the modal and select a different stock or cryptocurrency.
+4. Click the "Change Stock" button to open the modal and select a different stock.